Hareesh-Ravi/ACE/README.md

 # ACE - Anti-forensic Contrast Enhancement
 This repository has the code to the process of anti-forensically enhancing the contrast of an image as described in the paper "ACE - An Effective Anti-forensic Contrast Enhancement Technique" ( [PDF](https://ieeexplore.ieee.org/document/7359180) ).
+If you use this code, please cite the following paper as,

 ## Reference